 I go more into detail about paludaria here for those interested… If you find that this build is a bit too complicated but you’d still like to build a more simplified type of paludarium, I have some really great insight there for you!!

 Building The Paludarium

 I won’t go too far into detail since this is just an overview.
 I will provide links to each category below for those interested in that specific part of the build.
 As I put Edens.Bow together, I was very meticulous with how I broke down the entire project into categories.
 I would only move on to the next category once each particular category was 100% complete.
-This allowed me to not get overwhelmed by the shear size of the project..
-It also allowed me to not skip around to easier parts if I hit a road blocks or got board with a category.
+This allowed me to not get overwhelmed by the sheer size of the project… It also allowed me to not skip around to easier parts if I hit roadblocks or got bored with a category.

 Design: Converting An Aquarium To A Paludarium

-It all started with a 55 gallon bow front aquarium.
+It all started with a 55-gallon bow front aquarium.
 It was a used system that came with everything needed to function correctly.
-The filtration system was a simple over flow set up that channeled water into an under tank sump, where the water was filtered and then pumped back out into the the aquarium.
+The filtration system was a simple overflow set up that channeled water into an under-tank sump, where the water was filtered and then pumped back out into the aquarium.
 I wanted to design something that would eventually work as an aquaponics set up allowing the sump filtered water to run thru the terrarium media and back out into the aquarium tank.

 **I go further into detail about how to construct a paludarium here.

 Arduino boards are micro-controllers many people use to do simple tasks.
 I felt an Arduino Mega 2560 board would perfectly handle the task of monitoring the tanks statistics… As well as allow me to toggle through a few settings whenever I wanted to do something.